hoodcodes/hoodcodes.github.io/csharp/README.md

 - [ZetCode - Jan Bodnar - fantastic reference site (with tutorials as well) for C#, Go, Java, JavaScript, Python, heck all the things...](https://zetcode.com/)
 - [Awesome C#](https://github.com/danperor/awesome-csharp)
+- [eShop on Containers Github Repo](https://github.com/dotnet-architecture/eShopOnContainers) /Excellent.
+A Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
+Powered by .NET 6, Docker Containers and Azure Kubernetes Services.
+Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.

 ### Random Nuggets